Erythrocytosis (Polycythemia)

 AVWS associated with myeloproliferative neoplasia (MPN) primarily results from adsorption of VWF to transformed blood cells, in particular platelets.
 It has been reported in essential thrombocythemia and polycythemia vera, but also in chronic myeloid leukemia, primary myelofibrosis, and sometimes in acute leukemia.

-What is the function of ADAMTS13?
 The enzyme ADAMTS13 breaks down von Willebrand factor into smaller pieces to regulate its interaction with platelets.

 With modern risk‑adapted therapy, median survival in PV now exceeds 18–20 years; patients achieving strict Hct control have stroke/MI rates comparable to the general population.